 You may earn a Certificate of Completion by successfully completing up to 44 credits of ST050A-P Occupational Skills Training and related prescribed courses based upon the approved length of your training plan.
-Up to 12 credit hours may be applied toward the Associate of Arts Oregon Transfer Degree.
-Up to 36 credit hours may be applied toward the Associate of General Studies degree, and variable credits may be applied toward the Associate of Applied Science degree as determined by each professional-technical program area.
+Up to 12 credits may be applied toward the Associate of Arts Oregon Transfer degree.
+Up to 36 credits may be applied toward the Associate of General Studies degree, and variable credits may be applied toward the Associate of applied Science degree as determined by each career and technical education program area.